 Donny Gersonde is thrilled to be be back at Lambs after appearing in American Rhythm last summer!
 After graduating from Coronado High School & CoSA in 2008 he went to The Hartt School for Music Theatre.
 Recent credits include Shockheaded Peter (Cygnet), American Rhythm (Lambs), 42nd Street (SDMT), Meet Me in St. Louis (Welk Resort), La Cage aux Folles (SDMT) A Christmas Carol (Hartford Stage).
 Thank you Debbie, Robert, and the Lambs Family! @donygeeeeee

 Josephine Bloom / Understudy Sandra

-Big Fish marks Caitie's 30th Lamb's production since 2010!
-Yowza!
-LPT favorites include Silent Sky, Equivocation, Twelfth Night, Fiddler on the Roof, American Rhythm, Quilters, Wit, Oz, Les Miserables, Mixtape, Joseph..., The Book of the Dun Cow, The Glory Man, and "100 Hours of Stories", the play reading marathon that won Lamb's Players Theatre a spot in the Guinness Book of World Records.
+Caitie has been in over 30 Lamb's productions since 2010!
+LPT favorites include Silent Sky, Equivocation, Twelfth Night, Fiddler on the Roof, American Rhythm, Quilters, Wit, Big Fish, Oz, Les Miserables, Mixtape, The Book of the Dun Cow, The Glory Man, and "100 Hours of Stories", the play reading marathon that won Lamb's Players Theatre a spot in the Guinness Book of World Records.
+Recently, Caitie appeared as Tzeitel alongside Danny Burstein and Susan Egan in "To Life!
+Bock and Harnick on Broadway" with the San Diego Symphony, under the baton of Rob Fisher.
 Caitie has also appeared at Cygnet Theatre as Rose in Dogfight, and has participated in Cygnet's staged readings of Hair, Side by Side by Sondheim, and Evita.
 Caitie received her BFA from The Boston Conservatory and is a proud member of Actors Equity.
 All my love to Charlie!

 Girl in the Water / Dance Captain